dkpro/dkpro-jwpl/pages/HowToGetWikipediaDumps.md

 permalink: "/HowToGetWikipediaDumps/"
 ---

-You can find the Wikipedia data dumps on [http://dumps.wikimedia.org].
+You can find the Wikipedia data dumps [here](http://dumps.wikimedia.org).
-Each language version has it's own subdirectory, e.g. for English this is [http://dumps.wikimedia.org/enwiki].
+Each language version has it's own subdirectory, e.g. for English this is [here](http://dumps.wikimedia.org/enwiki).

 # Download Tool for Revision Dumps
 The Wikipedia revision is split into many files.
 Downloading them manually can be cumbersome.

-You can find a download tool for Wikipedia dumps at [http://github.com/babilen/wp-download/].
+You can find a download tool for Wikipedia dumps [here](http://github.com/babilen/wp-download/).

 It can be used for bulk downloads all dump files for any language.
 It also supports resuming aborted downloads.